crow-translate/website-source-academic-v5/content/en/home/installation.md

 ### Linux

-**Note:** To make the application look native and without missing icons on a non-KDE desktop environment, you need to configure Qt applications styling.
+To make the application look native and without missing icons on a non-KDE desktop environment, you need to configure Qt applications styling.
 This can be done by using [qt5ct](https://github.com/RomanVolak/qt5ct) or [adwaita-qt5](https://github.com/FedoraQt/adwaita-qt) or [qtstyleplugins](https://github.com/qt/qtstyleplugins).
 Please check the appropriate installation guide for your distribution.

 #### Arch Linux, Manjaro, Chakra, etc